juanpc2018/LG-34GP63A-evaluation/README.md

 some movies are designed for 21:9, </br>
 Those movies Fit like a Glove.</br>
 most internet feels square after experiencing a 21:9 Wide Screen.</br>
-watching 3 vertical cellphone videos side-by-side simultaneusly looks very nice </br>
+watching 3 vertical cellphone videos side-by-side simultaneusly looks nice. </br>

 This type of monitor WQHD "21:9" is nice for DAWs, Mixer, Track view, video editing time line.</br>